 - "Rate adaptation, Congestion Control and Fairness: A Tutorial" by JY Le Boudec: pdf

 do them at any time.
-You can use the lab sessions, live and in zoom, for
+You can use the lab sessions for

 support; you can also use the questions and answer forum on moodle to ask questions about the lab (and about the lecture).